 - Twelve months work experience in Canada in the past three years (trades and non-trades).

-- Have work experience in a high skilled occupation in the National Occupational Classification (NOC) Matrix level "A", "B" or "0" that’s in-demand in Saskatchewan.
+- Have work experience in a high skilled occupation in the National Occupational Classification (NOC) Matrix level "A", "B" or "0" that’s included on the SINP In-Demand Occupation List.

 - Have proof of settlement funds and a settlement plan.

 The program criteria can change at any time, but we'll use what was on this website when we received your complete application.

 To apply for this sub-category, you must submit an Expression of Interest.
 Candidates that are eligible and meet selection criteria will receive an invitation to submit an application.
 The points scores associated with an Expression of Interest profile will determine the likelihood of receiving an invitation.
 Those with high scores within the pool of candidates will have a greater chance of being invited to apply.

 When you receive an Invitation to Apply, you must pay a non-refundable $300 application fee online by Visa or Mastercard.
 It is the last step required in order to submit your complete application.

 What is an International Skilled Worker Expression of Interest (EOI)?